abautist/flashcard-app/README.md

 ### User Stories

-* For studying purposes, as a user I can create, update and/or delete a flashcard
+* As a user I can view existing flashcards and search by keyword and filter by category
-* As a user I can search by keyword and filter by category of existing flashing cards in the database
+* After a successful login, I can create, update and/or delete flashcards

 ### Screenshots